thomasvrussell/sfft/README.rst

 - The total GPU memory usage is only optimized for KerPolyOrder = 2 & BGPolyOrder = 2, I will extend the optimization to other cases ASAP!
 [Lei, Nov 11, 2022]

-- I will allows users to disable the hough detection for preprocessing when there are too few sources in the field in next version sfft v1.3.5.
+- I will allows users to disable the hough detection for preprocessing when there are too few sources in the field in the next version sfft v1.3.5.
 [Lei, Nov 11, 2022]

 - Add a verbose argument for sfft so that users can get more clean printed messages.
 [Lei, Nov 9, 2022]